jwdotpark/2021_fall/practical_ds_a/scavenge_hunting.md

   - In a Tree, each node points to some "children" nodes or a null value, creating a hierarchical data structure.
   - Trees have a lot of properties, to understand them we are going to take into consideration the Binary Tree in the image above (a Binary Tree is a Tree in which each node has at most 2 children).

 > A tree is effectively a graph that's connected, directed, and acyclic, that has an explicit root node, and whose nodes all have a single parent (except for the root node, which effectively has no parent).
-Note that in most implementations of trees, tree nodes don't have a pointer to their parent, but they can if desired.
+Note that in most Implementations of trees, tree nodes don't have a pointer to their parent, but they can if desired.